-The hymen is a thin tissue that may either partially or fully cover the entrance of the vagina.
+The hymen is a thin, ring-like membrane that may either partially or fully surround the entrance of the vagina.
 It has an opening that varies in size and can be thick or thin.
-The more stretchy the hymen is, the less painful the first sex is.
-If the hymen is not stretchy enough, first sex may hurt a bit and bleed a little.
-This is the most common source of first-time sex pain for women.
+The more stretchy your hymen is, the less painful first-time sex is likely to be.
+If your hymen is not as stretchy, first-time sex may hurt and/or bleed a little.
+This is the most common source of first-time sex pain.

-Women are sometimes concerned that their partner’s penis may be too large and that this is why they’re in pain.
+If you’re concerned that your partner’s penis may be too large and that this will hurt, try not to worry.
 Although this is possible, it’s very rare.
 The average penis size is about five to seven inches long when erect, and the vagina is typically between three and seven inches long.
-The vagina can stretch high and wide during sex and childbirth, so a too-large penis is usually not the cause of pain.
+The vagina can stretch high and wide during sex and childbirth, so a too-large penis is usually not a cause of pain.

-Another common cause of pain or discomfort is when the penis is deep in the vagina and makes contact with the cervix.
-This may feel more uncomfortable than painful but usually can be easily resolved by trying a different sex position.
+One common cause of pain or discomfort is when the penis is deep in the vagina and makes contact with the cervix.
+This may feel more uncomfortable than painful, and you can usually resolve it by trying a different sex position.

-We can’t guarantee a 100% pain-free first-time sex experience, but we can recommend methods to help minimize the chance of experiencing pain.
+There is no way to guarantee a completely pain-free first-time sex experience, but there are things you can try.
 Having a partner who is willing to go slow, be patient and encouraging, and engage in steamy foreplay is a great way to ensure a positive first-time experience.
-There are a variety of healthy sex tips out there, and we’ve put together six of the best to help make your first time memorable for all the right reasons.
+There are a variety of healthy sex tips out there, and we’ve put together six of the best to help make your first time memorable.

 1. Discuss sex with your partner

 Don’t be afraid to express any concerns you have, and be honest and open with your partner.
 You will be sharing your body with them after all, so you have every right to express how that makes you feel.
 Don’t be afraid to speak up.
 Calmly and honestly let your partner know exactly how you feel.
 Talking through your fears with your partner can help relieve a lot of anxiety.

 2. Warm up beforehand